 What is ‘bloom iron’?

-This material began as iron rich rock that I collected from old mine sites deep in the woods of New England.
-These are then sorted, roasted, broken into pieces, and finally smelted in a clay furnace with charcoal.
-This process removes impurities and creates an iron “bloom” through intense heat, chemical transformation, and maybe a little magic.
-This is the same process utilized by our ancestors for thousands of years to create forgeable iron from raw earth.
-The material is unique from modern steel and is not attainable through any other method.
+This material begins as iron rich rock that I collect from old mine sites deep in the forest of New England.
+These are then sorted, roasted, broken into pieces, and finally heated with fire in a clay furnace using charcoal as fuel.
+This process of alchemical transmutation removes impurities and changes the iron on a chemical level.
+It is born into its new form we call a “bloom”; a spongy mass of metallic iron and slag.
+This method is the same used by our ancestors for thousands of years to create forgeable iron from raw earth to make the first iron tools.
+Bloom-iron is distinct from modern steel and is not attainable through any other method.
 Each bloom is unique in its character and chemical properties.
-A balance of calculation, intuition, and observation is the basis of each step.
-A skilled bloom-smith can guide the process but must also be willing to let go of total control and work with the individual nature of each bloom.
+A balance of calculation, intuition, and observation is the basis of each step in the process.